foldda/charian/README.md

 <!-- PROJECT LOGO -->
 <img src="Charian-logo-orange-h128.png" align="right" height="128" padding="20">

-> *Charian allows "stored" arbitrarily complex structured data in a unified formatted string, so it can be easily transported with generic, non-proprietary tools and methods, and be freely exchanged between independent programs.*
+> *After being "stored" in a unified formatted string using Charian, complex structured data can be easily transported with generic, non-proprietary tools and methods, and be freely exchanged between independent programs.*

 <!-- TABLE OF CONTENTS -->
 <p font='bold'>